galminyana/galminyana.github.io/Assignment05-1.md

 - Opcode 56: Stands for `push rsi`
 - Opcode 57: Stands for `push rdi`

-Also, if we take the shellcode from the `0x4080` to `0x4081` and convert it to a string:
+Notice that if we take the shellcode from the `0x4080` to `0x408a` adresses and convert it to a string, the `"/bin/ls -l",0x00` is stored on there:
 ```python
 >>> "2f62696e2f6c73202d6c00".decode('hex')
 '/bin/ls -l\x00'